 Streamline supports data capture on a non-rooted Android device.
-It collects CPU performance data and Arm Mali[TM] GPU performance data so you can profile your game or app without device modification.
+It collects CPU performance data and Arm MaliTM GPU performance data from a single application, so you can profile your game or app without device modification.
 Configuring Streamline to collect the right data is easy - use the templates to select the most appropriate set of counters for your target device.
 Identify bottlenecks and optimize your application for mobile devices faster.